-One of the risks of using social media is that someone connected to you ends up seeing something -- especially something that you said or did in the past -- that they weren’t meant to see.
-Usually, this happens when they become friends with you on a social network, and out of curiosity end up looking through your content history.
-There, they find something that you said or did that they feel is unbecoming of you.
+One of the risks of using social media is that someone connected to you ends up seeing something that they weren’t meant to see.
+Usually, this happens when they become friends with you on a social network, and out of curiosity end up looking through your content history, and finding something that they feel is unbecoming of you.
 This has been a particularly prevalent problem among younger people.

-You may have heard some of the horror stories of teens and young adults who added their bosses, teachers, or prospective employers as contacts on social media websites.
-Then, they got fired, disciplined, or turned down from a job because they had previously posted something like an angry rant, or photos of themselves doing immature or unprofessional things at a party (like getting drunk).
-It didn’t matter that those things were likely only meant to be seen by their friends in the spur of the moment; the paper trail on their social media account came back to haunt them.
+You may have heard some of the horror stories of teens and young adults adding their boss, teacher, or prospective employer as a friend on social media.
+Then, they got fired, disciplined, or turned down from a job because they had posted something like an angry, offensive rant, or photos of themselves getting drunk or doing other inappropriate things at a party.
+It didn’t matter that those things were likely only meant for their friends in the spur of the moment; the paper trail on their social media account came back to haunt them.safe

 This mattered to the Stanford University students who made Snapchat, though.
-They were tired of seeing people stressing out over trying to craft the perfect image of themselves on social media.
-They were sick of seeing people sharing potentially unflattering content on social networks in the heat of the moment, and then being judged (or even punished) for it later by an authority figure.
-They wanted to create a social media environment where information wasn’t permanent, and where people had the freedom to be a little crazy, spontaneous, imperfect, and -- above all -- honest.
+They were tired of seeing people stressing out over trying to craft the perfect image of themselves on social media, and getting burned for sharing potentially unflattering content in the heat of the moment.
+They wanted to create a social media environment where information wasn’t permanent, and where people had the freedom to be a little crazy, spontaneous, imperfect, and above all… honest.
 That’s where they came up with the idea for Snapchat.

-There are plenty of different ways to add contacts to Snapchat.
-You can search for people by their user name, have Snapchat look through your device’s address book, scan someone’s Snapchat identity code, or even add someone who’s looking for Snapchat friends nearby!
+There are plenty of different ways to add contacts to share with.
+You can search for people by their user name, have Snapchat look through your device’s address book, scan someone’s Snapchat identity code, or even add someone who’s looking friends nearby!

-Take a picture or record a video, and then send your “snap” to your friends on Snapchat!
+Take a picture or record a video, and then send your “snap” to your friends!
 You can choose how long that you want others to be able to see it, and when that time is up… poof!
 No trace of your content!

 Express yourself through your snaps!
 Decide whether or not they’ll have audio, add a caption or emoji, draw on them, or apply an artistic filter.
 Do whatever you think will help get the point of your message home, because your recipient can only see it once!